Palm OS: Palm OS 4.0

 Palm OS 4.0 was released with the new Palm m500 series on March 19, 2001.
 This version adds a standard interface for external file system access (such as SD cards).
 External file systems are a radical change to the operating system's previous in-place execution.
 Now, application code and data need to be loaded into the device's RAM, similar to desktop operating system behavior.
 A new Universal Connector with USB support is introduced.
 The previous optional Mobile Internet Kit is now part of the operating system.
 Version 4.0 adds an attention manager to coordinate information from different applications, with several possibilities to get the user's attention, including sound, LED blinking or vibration.
 16-bit color screens and different time zones are supported.
 This version also has security and UI enhancements.

 Palm OS 4.1 is a bugfix release.
 It was introduced with the launch of the Palm i705.
 The later minor OS update to version 4.1.2 includes a backport of Graffiti 2 from Palm OS 5.2.

 Palm OS 4.2 Simplified Chinese Edition is targeted especially for the Chinese market with fully Simplified Chinese support, co-released with Palm OS 5.3.
 No device has been manufactured with this version up to now.

+Around this time, at least two emulators of the Palm OS surfaced for its competing platform, Windows CE (later Pocket PC).
+The first was Palm OS Emulator, known prior as CoPilot, created by Conduits and a community of professional developers.
+The second, PocketPalm, created by an independent developer named George Andre and presented by Elad Yakobowicz, former Senior News Editor of Pocketnow.